-As a postgraduate taught student at UEA, you’ll be taught by lecturers who are experts in their field, and be given access to facilities that have been internationally recognised for its quality.
+Postgraduate taught student at UEA will be taught by lecturers who are experts in their field, and will be given access to state-of-the-art facilities that have been internationally recognised for their quality.

-If you choose to study a research degree, you’ll be in safe hands.
-And you certainly won’t be alone either, as there’s around 1400 other research students currently studying at the university.
+Students who choose to study a research degree are in safe hands.
+They certainly won’t be alone either, as there’s around 1,400 other research students currently studying at the university.